 And it almost didn’t happen.
 Located behind Oaxaca’s most prominent landmark, the Santo Domingo Cultural Centre, the garden was originally part of the Santo Domingo monastery grounds until it was occupied by the Mexican army for over 120 years.
 When the garrison was relocated in 1994, the state government made a plan to develop the site as a luxury hotel and car park, but a Toledo-led group lobbied for the garden alternative and won.
 The garden was officially opened in 1998.

-The result is a beautiful garden that showcases the diverse range of flora that is native to Oaxaca, the most bio-diverse region in Mexico.
-Called an ethnobotanical garden because of the focus on relationship between the people and the plants, all the trees and plants featured in the garden are from Oaxaca and were specially brought in from other sites around the city.
+The result is a beautiful garden that showcases the diverse range of flora that is native to Oaxaca, the most biodiverse region in Mexico.
+All the trees and plants featured in the garden are from Oaxaca and were specially brought in from other sites around the state.
 Each one has a story.
-There is a ‘rescue’ area where you can see agave and cactus that have been saved from development projects in other parts of Oaxaca, a collection of medicinal plants, and a variety of traditional foods.
+There is a rescue area where you can see agaves and cacti that have been saved from development projects in other parts of Oaxaca, a collection of medicinal plants, and a variety of traditional foods.

 The garden’s lack of signage is intentional and creates a seamless aesthetic.
 As a result, in order to fully enjoy and understand the gardens, access is by guided tour only.
 Tours are one to two hours long (depending on the language) and are available in Spanish and English.
 Guides are passionate and knowledgeable.
 Visitors learn about the history and management of the garden, as well as the significance of, and some of the practical uses of, many of the plants held within it.